Restricted Area Access Pass Program

 Traditional Agriculture and Livestock

-Traditional agricultural producers and commercial livestock operators must apply for a Restricted Area AG Pass using the following link:
+Traditional agricultural producers and commercial livestock operators must apply for a Restricted Area AG Pass.
+Applications for 2022 will re-open in January.

-Licensed commercial cannabis cultivators must apply for a Restricted Area CannAg Pass using the following link:
+Licensed commercial cannabis cultivators must apply for a Restricted Area CannAg Pass.
+Applications for 2022 will re-open in January.

 How it Works